Tyson Ross: San Francisco Giants

 On January 13, 2020, Ross signed a minor league contract with the San Francisco Giants with an invitation to spring training.
 Ross was released by the Giants organization on June 26, 2020.
 On July 2, Ross announced he would not participate in the 2020 season, the same decision his younger brother Joe Ross made.

-Texas Rangers (second stint)
+Texas Rangers

 On February 19, 2021, Ross signed a minor league contract with the Texas Rangers organization.
 On May 4, Ross was released from his minor league contract without making an appearances for the organization.

 Front office career

 On February 18, 2023, Ross was hired by the Los Angeles Dodgers to serve as a special assistant in the player development and player performance departments.

 International career

 Ross pitched for Team USA in 2007, including the Pan-American Games and the World Port Tournament.
 He also played for the 2004 and 2005 USA Baseball Junior National teams.